-Take the ferry out to nearby Penguin Island to see the gorgeous fairy penguins up close.
-Penguin Island is home to about 1200 little penguins.
-It is open daily from September to early June.
-You can visit the Penguin Island Discovery Centre for penguin feeding and expert commentaries.
+Take the ferry out to nearby Penguin Island to see the gorgeous little penguins up close.
+Penguin Island is home to hundreds of little penguins.
+It is open daily from September to June, and you can visit the Penguin Island Discovery Centre for penguin feeding and expert commentaries.

 Visit Rockingham Wild Encounters for ferry times and other cruise options, including swimming with wild dolphins.